decentralized-identity/faq/docs/spec.md

 *For more information on each of these broader families of tooling and validation, see the Advanced Topics section for each below.*

-##### What is the relationship between DIDs and VCs? ❗

-Technically, there is none!
-VCs work great with DIDs used as the identifiers for issuer and verifier, but they also work with many other kinds of identifiers (Solid addresses, centralized and local identifier schemes, blockchain/smart-contract addresses, etc).
-DIDs can be used for all kinds of verifications, which is why the "verification method" system of associating multiple keys of different types with each DID is so flexible; signing VCs is only one of many purposes.
-That said, the designers of both always had the other front-of-mind, and the complementarity of design thinking is hard to deny or overlook.

 ### Advanced Features of VCs

 ##### Are VCs revocable? ❗

-Most VC systems currently have limited revocation capabilities, as they add significant scaling costs and complexity, to say nothing of varying properties for privacy engineering.
+By definition, no. Most VC systems currently have limited revocation capabilities, as they add significant scaling costs and complexity, to say nothing of varying properties for privacy engineering and architectural assumptions/requirements.
 Different use cases justify different approaches to revocation (including none at all).
 Martin Riedel's overview of approaches to revocation/status mechanisms at interop [in February](https://github.com/decentralized-identity/interoperability/blob/master/agenda.md#agenda---10-feb-2021---usapac-time-1400pt---revocation-method-comparison) was really helpful in introducing these approaches at a high level, and a series of events in the months since have explored the topic further; see the Interop